-But what happens if Jobs doesn’t come back?
-Many bloggers and Twitter users are speculating that this may be that time we will ever see Mr. Jobs.
+But what if Steve Jobs doesn’t come back to Apple?
+Many bloggers and Twitter users are speculating that this may be the last time we will ever see Mr. Jobs.

 Most people want Jobs to come back.
 Jobs has done amazing things while CEO of Apple.
 Jobs has even become a cult-like hero among techies and Apple fanboys.
 But Apple should have a plan B and the company should live on and flourish for decades to comes.

 “Following the initial news around Macworld Expo that Jobs was going to forgo the keynote and had a hormonal imbalance, whispers grew to loud murmurs, saying that Apple needed a backup plan for CEO – and fast – but now that murmuring has become a roaring crescendo,” said Louis Gray.